raghaven447/flatbuffers/docs/source/Tutorial.md

 C++ supports vectors of unions, but it isn't currently documented.
 </div>
 <div class="language-typescript">
-Typescript supports vectors of unions, but it isn't currently documented.
+TypeScript supports vectors of unions, but it isn't currently documented.
 </div>
 <div class="language-php">
 PHP supports vectors of unions, but it isn't currently documented.